AdaCore/training_material/courses/comprehensive_rust_training/170_iterators/05_intoiterator.rst

 The example iterates over all combinations of x and y coordinates.

+.. container:: speakernote

    Try iterating over the grid twice in :rust:`main`.
 Why does this fail?
 Note that :rust:`IntoIterator::into_iter` takes ownership of :rust:`self`.

    Fix this issue by implementing :rust:`IntoIterator` for :rust:`&Grid` and storing a reference to the :rust:`Grid` in :rust:`GridIter`.

    The same problem can occur for standard library types:
    :rust:`for e in some_vector` will take ownership of :rust:`some_vector` and iterate over owned elements from that vector.
 Use :rust:`for e in &some_vector` instead, to iterate over references to elements of :rust:`some_vector`.